tarunc/EncryptionHelper/Readme.md

 * `outputEncoding` - `String` - represents the encoding of the output produced by this function.
 This can be `'hex'`, `'binary'`, or `'base64'`.
 If encoding is passed in as null, then a buffer is returned.
 Defaults to `'hex'`.
 * `inputEncoding` - `String` - represents the encoding of the input `data`.
 This can be `'utf8'`, `'ascii'`, or `'binary'`.
 If encoding is passed in as null, then a buffer is expected.
 Defaults to `'utf8'`.

-Returns: a hash string
+Returns: a hashed `String` (the md5, sha1, sha256 ... checksum)

 #### EncryptionHelper.hashFile(filePath, [algorithm, [outputEncoding, [inputEncoding]]], cb);

-Calculates and returns a checksum `String` or `Buffer`, the digest of all of the passed `data` to be hashed.
+Calculates and returns a checksum `String` or `Buffer`, the digest of the passed in `file` to be hashed.

 Parameters:
 * `file` - `String` - represents the path to the file to be used to create the hash